coastal / Color Tips

 How to Use a Color Scheme

 Choosing one of these color palettes or schemes is the first step in designing any space.
-With a selected group of colors that work well together you always have a blueprint or visual of what colors to use.
 Using consistent colors throughout your home makes it feel calmer, more pulled together and intentional.
 You never have to stop and wonder what do I do now?

 Does this mean you can’t use any other colors?
 Of course not!
 Absolutely use accent colors in accessories, furniture and flooring.